rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: name

+      A short, human-readable name for the subdivision.

       :nullable: False
       :type: String

    .. db:field:: description

+      A field to store any descriptive information regarding the subdivision.

       :nullable: True
       :type: String

 .. db:table:: credentials

+   A field storing authentication information collected from a target during the course of a campaign.

    .. db:field:: id